 Capitalized software development costs are subject to an ongoing assessment of recoverability, which is impacted by estimates and assumptions of future revenues and expenses for these software products, as well as other factors such as changes in product technologies.
 Any portion of unamortized capitalized software development costs that are determined to be in excess of net realizable value have been expensed in the period in which such a determination is made.
-Subsequent to reaching technological feasibility for certain software products, we capitalized approximately \$534,000 and \$485,000 of software development costs during the years ended December 31, 2022 and 2021, respectively.
+We did not capitalize any software development costs during the year ended December 31, 2023.
+Subsequent to reaching technological feasibility for certain software products, we capitalized \$534,000 of software development costs during the year ended December 31, 2022.

 Intangible assets with finite lives are amortized on a straight-line basis over the expected period to be benefited by future cash flows and reviewed for impairment.
-At both December 31, 2022 and 2021, there were no indefinite-lived intangible assets.
+At both December 31, 2023 and 2022, there were no indefinite-lived intangible assets.